Digital cable

 Digital cable is the distribution of cable television using digital data and video compression.
 The technology was first developed by General Instrument.
 By 2000, most cable companies offered digital features, eventually replacing their previous analog-based cable by the mid 2010s.
 During the late 2000s, broadcast television converted to the digital HDTV standard, which was incompatible with existing analog cable systems.

 In addition to providing high-definition video, digital cable systems provide more services such as pay-per-view programming, cable internet access and cable telephone services.
-Most digital cable signals are encrypted, which reduced the incidence of cable television piracy which occurred in analog systems.
+Most digital cable signals are encrypted, which reduced the incidence of cable television piracy that occurred in analog systems.

 History

 In 1990, General Instrument (acquired by Motorola and now owned by ARRIS Group) demonstrated that it was possible to use digital compression to deliver high quality HDTV in a standard 6 MHz television channel.
 Using the same technology General Instrument (GI) demonstrated the digital transmission of multiple high-quality standard definition programs in a 6 MHz cable channel.

 In the 1990s, cable providers began to invest heavily in this new multi-channel digital TV technology to expand the number of channels and services available to subscribers.
 Increased competition and programming choices from direct-broadcast satellite services such as DirecTV, Dish Network, and PrimeStar caused cable providers to seek new ways to provide more programming.
 Customers were increasingly interested in more channels, pay-per-view programming, digital music services, and high-speed internet services.
 By 2000, most cable providers in the US were offering some form of digital cable TV to their customers.

 Digital cable technology has allowed cable providers to compress video channels so that they take up less bandwidth and to offer two-way communication capabilities.
 This has enabled providers to offer more channels, video-on-demand services that don't require a separate telephone line, telephone services, high-speed internet services, and interactive television services.
 Digital cable implements error correction to ensure the integrity of the received signal and uses a secure digital distribution system (i.e., a secure encrypted signal to prevent eavesdropping and theft of service.)

 Most digital cable providers use QAM for video services and DOCSIS standards for data services.
 Some providers have also begun to roll out video services using IPTV or Switched video.